-The eco-evolutionary impacts of straying likely has important implications for conservation and management in key taxa such as in salmon.
+The eco-evolutionary impacts of dispersal likely has important implications for conservation and management in key taxa such as in migratory salmon.
+While anadromous salmonid fishes (genera Oncorhynchus and Salmo) are reknown for returning to their natal spawning habitats with high accuracy and precision after years at sea , there are generally some individuals that ‘stray’ to non-natal sites to spawn .
 Salmon may operate as metapopulations, where populations are genetically distinct but linked by some level of straying .
-Asynchrony among salmon populations also increases the stability of fisheries that integrate across this diversity .
-However, these portfolio effects may be eroded if asynchrony is influenced by genetic diversity and this genetic diversity is lost.
-Braun et al. found that genetic differences among populations of Chinook salmon was correlated with the degree of asynchrony in population dynamics.
-Artificial propagation of salmon by hatcheries and their strays may erode local genetic diversity, asynchrony among populations, and portfolio effects .
-While anadromous salmonid fishes (genera Oncorhynchus and Salmo) are reknown for returning to their natal spawning habitats with high accuracy and precision after years at sea , there are generally some individuals that ‘stray’ to non-natal sites to spawn .
 Although extensive work has been done to document the extent of straying from donor populations and into recipient populations , only recently have the abiotic, biotic, and anthropogenic influences of ‘straying’ behaviors been investigated systemically .
-Most recently the role of social interactions and collective navigation has been hypothesized .
+Straying among salmon may be influenced by environmental factors such as water temperature, human activities such as hatchery practices, and population density as predicted by the collective migration hypothesis .
 These strays can introduce new maladaptive genotypes into the recipient population.
-Straying amon salmon may be influenced by environmental factors such as water temperature, human activities such as hatchery practices, and population density as predicted by the collective migration hypothesis .
-Thus, there is an opportunity to consider the eco-evolutionary consequences of straying for metapopulations in species of conservation and management concern such as salmon .
+Further, straying and genetic homogenization could synchronize population dynamics and erode portfolio effects.
+Thus, there is opportunity need to consider the eco-evolutionary consequences of straying for metapopulations in species of conservation and management concern such as salmon .

-Here we seek to explore how the potentially detrimental evolutionary effects of straying (erosion of local adaptation) and subsequent gene flow is balanced by the positive effects of demographic rescue is the subject of this contribution.
+Here we seek to explore how collective density-dependent straying influences the stability and robustness of metapopulations through ecological and evolutionary processes.
 To address this question we construct a minimal eco-evolutionary model of two populations occupying different sites that are linked by straying individuals, each of which with an associated trait distribution subject to natural selection determined by local conditions.
+Specifically we compare different stray rates, levels of environmental heterogeneity, and the influence of collective movement.
+This model enables us to explore the multiple and potentially opposing pathways by which straying influences metapopulation robustness such as potentially detrimental erosion of local adaptation, positive effects of demographic rescue, and population synchronization.

-[We show that taking straying into account leads to alternative stable states in population densities and trait values, which has consequences for maladaptation, intraspecific trait variability, and long-term sustainability of salmon metapopulations.]
+[We show that taking straying into account leads to alternative stable states in population densities and trait values, which has consequences for maladaptation, intraspecific trait variability, and long-term robustness of metapopulations.]

 Model Description & Analysis